soitchu/next-mariadb-messaging/README.md

 1. The longest messages and their length.
 2. The most active hours.
 3. Users who send the most messages.

+Note: You must be an admin to access the `/analytics` path.
+The default username and password in the sql dump is:

+    username: admin
+    password: admin

 Apart from this, when messages are retrieved, complex queries are used to retrive them and sort them, as highlighted in the presentation video.